 Wild Card Series most home runs

 MLB’s efforts to expand the postseason had initially brought us one extra game: the Wild Card play-in.
 But with the most recent Collective Bargaining Agreement, that’s been expanded to a best-of-three Wild Card Series.
-Naturally, our minds wandered to the next most logical question: Who has hit the most home runs during this newly-created round of October?
+Naturally, my mind wandered to the next most logical question: Who has hit the most home runs during this newly-created round of October?

 We have the answers for you right here, whether the question is focused on a player’s career or a single postseason.